shashankpatibandla/RythmicObservers/Git_repository_package/Audience Profile.md

 ## Team: Rhythmic Observers

 ## Individual
-#### Name - Dr. Christy Rollinson
+#### Name - Dr. Christine Rollinson
 #### Organization - Morton Arboretum

 #### Role & responsibilities
-Dr. Christy Rollinson is a Forest Ecologist at Morton Arboretum.
+Dr. Christine Rollinson is a Forest Ecologist at Morton Arboretum.

 #### Job experience
 Dr. Rollinson started working at the Arboretum as a forest ecologist from Jan 2017.
 Before that, she was a postdoctoral researcher at Boston University.